xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Databases/README.md

 Handling Databases
 ==================

-This is an introduction to managing databases in ArangoDB from within JavaScript.
+This is an introduction to managing databases in AvocadoDB from within JavaScript.

-When you have an established connection to ArangoDB, the current database can be changed explicitly using the *db._useDatabase()* method.
+When you have an established connection to AvocadoDB, the current database can be changed explicitly using the *db._useDatabase()* method.
 This will switch to the specified database (provided it exists and the user can connect to it).
 From this point on, any